So, families... What's going on there?

 DENISE: It’s Markham and Malika as you well know.

-ANDREW: You do like them?
+ANDREW: But do you like them?

 DENISE: It’s just that they can be ungrateful, demanding, annoying, bludging users so much of the time.